UNINETTSigma2/documentation/code_development/guides/containers.md

 Image Format(.sif) which is easy to copy and share.

-Please refer to the {ref}`additional-information` to learn more about containers.
+Please refer to the {ref}`Additional Information <additional-information>` to learn more about containers.

 ### How to access apptainer on NRIS HPC systems
 Apptainer is already installed globally on all our systems, and should be